kubernetes/community/contributors/design-proposals/network/coredns.md

 ### Configuring CoreDNS

-The CoreDNS configuration file is called a `Corefile` and syntactically is the same as a [Caddyfile] (https://caddyserver.com/docs/caddyfile).
+The CoreDNS configuration file is called a `Corefile` and syntactically is the same as a [Caddyfile](https://caddyserver.com/docs/caddyfile).
 The file consists of multiple stanzas called _server blocks_.
 Each of these represents a set of zones for which that server block should respond, along with the list of plugins to apply to a given request.
 More details on this can be found in the [Corefile Explained](https://coredns.io/2017/07/23/corefile-explained/) and